 The bottom line

-It offers some reassurance that for the majority of these young, viraemic children, withholding antibiotics may be an appropriate action.
-However, a not insignificant number had both a viral infection and SBI, meaning for a proportion covering with antibiotics is appropriate.
-Although it does not provide us with a definite solution to this clinical predicament, it does allow us additional information to make a more informed decision for each individual case.
+It does offer some reassurance that for the majority of these young, viraemic children, withholding antibiotics may be appropriate.
+However, a not insignificant number had both a viral infection and SBI, meaning covering a proportion with antibiotics is appropriate.

 Reviewed by: Stephen Mullen